 The long term care insurance income benefit is guaranteed if you are diagnosed with a qualifying chronic illness or cognitive disorder.
 The policy provides a cash indemnity benefit that can be used for many different qualified and covered benefits, including:

-The policy also includes guaranteed return of premiums.
+The permanent life policy with cash indemnity also includes guaranteed return of premiums.
 There is a 6 year vesting schedule.
 After 6 years you can get 100% return of premium back if you choose, providing great flexibility.

 An optional long-term care inflation protection is available which helps your LTC insurance benefit grow to keep up with inflation.
 You can choose from 3% simple, 5% simple or 5% compound interest growth.

 Interested in how Minnesota Life’s hyrbid LTC+LIFE insurance policy stacks up to the competition?
-Give us a call today to speak to a LTC life insurance agent who specializes in life insurance with long term care.
+Give us a call today to speak to a LTC life insurance agent who specializes in life insurance with long term care for a complimentary strategy session.

 Whole Life Insurance